Our Faith, Our Mission, Our History

 Please visit the Laestadian Lutheran Church Web Site for further information on our central organization and how to receive additional scriptural teachings on our faith.

-Rockford Laestadian Lutheran Church (RLLC) is located 6.5 miles East of Buffalo on Co Rd 34, approximately half way between sister congregations in Minneapolis and Cokato.
-The idea of a new congregation was raised in the 1980’s to accommodate young families who had moved west from Minneapolis and found it difficult to attend Bible class and other evening activities there because of the distance.
-They decided to rent the Rockford Township Hall, and the first gathering was held there in May 1990.
+Rockford Laestadian Lutheran Church (RLLC) is located 6.5 miles East of Buffalo on Co Rd 34.
+RLLC was established to accommodate the continued western migration of young families who had moved from the city and found it difficult to attend Bible class and other evening activities there because of the distance.
+They rented the Rockford Township Hall, and they first gathered there in May 1990.

-In August 1991 a meeting took place to formally establish this congregation.
+In August 1991 a meeting took place to formally establish Rockford Laestadian Lutheran Congregation.
 The Delano Middle School was rented for Sunday morning services and Sunday school.
-Fund raising efforts to build their own church began, and in March 1998 ground was broken on the current site.
+Members raised funds to build their own church, and in March 1998 ground was broken on the current site.
 Through the efforts of mostly volunteer labor the existing church was built in two phases.
 In February 1999 the congregation held its first services there.

-RLLC is a member of the central organization, LLC (Laestadian Lutheran Church), in Loretto, Minnesota.
-The LLC is closely affiliated with sister organizations in Finland (SRK), Sweden (SFC), and congregations in other countries including Norway, England, Ecuador, and Africa.
-Although a large percentage of the RLLC at this time is of Scandinavian heritage, RLLC members include a variety of nationalities and races, all ages and walks of life.
-Young families and youth comprise a large portion of the RLLC congregation.
-Approximately 400 children are taught the ABC’s of faith in Sunday school.
-The youth group gathers several nights a week to sing spiritual songs, socialize and enjoy volleyball or other games in homes, as well as at the RLLC site.
-Our schedule includes Sunday services and special services throughout the year.
+RLLC is a member of the central organization, LLC (Laestadian Lutheran Church), in Monticello, Minnesota.
+The LLC is closely affiliated with sister organizations in Finland (SRK), Sweden (SFC), and congregations elsewhere in Europe, Africa, Asia and South America.
+RLLC members are from a variety of ages and walks of life, however young families and youth comprise a significant portion of the RLLC congregation.
+Approximately 300 children are taught the ABC’s of faith in Sunday school.
+The youth group gathers often to sing spiritual songs, socialize and enjoy volleyball or other games in homes, as well as at the RLLC site.
+Our schedule includes Sunday services, a Monday evening elders' service and special services throughout the year.
 Other activities include Bible classes, youth days, day camps, and topic discussions.

 Having found the “treasure hidden in a field”, RLLC members view faith as a precious gift.
-Because “faith cometh by hearing” (Rom.10:17), members gather often to hear God’s Word in many RLLC activities.
-Singing is also a valued part of life, and songs and hymns of Zion sound beautifully during youth activities as well as general services and other events.
+Because “faith cometh by hearing” (Rom.10:17), members gather often to hear God’s Word.
+Singing and music are also a valued part of life, and songs and hymns of Zion and sacred music sound beautifully during youth activities as well as general services and other programs and events.

 We warmly welcome you to our services!